PaperMC/docs/docs/paper/dev/api/scheduler.md

 With some math we can see that 1 tick is equal to 50 milliseconds.
 A tick taking more than 50ms to execute is the moment when your server starts to fall behind on its work and lag.

-### Converting between SI units and Minecraft ticks
+### Converting between human units and Minecraft ticks

 Every method of the scheduler that takes a delay or period uses ticks as a unit of time.